willmartian/willmartin.dev/posts/conditional-rendering-eleventy.md

   - webdev
 ---

-Sometimes, we want display content on a website only if certain conditions are met.
+Sometimes, we want to display content on a website only if certain conditions are met.
 This is known as *conditional rendering.*

 A very common use case for this is content navigation links at the bottom of a blog post.
 We only want to link to the *Next Post* if it exists, likewise for the *Previous Post*.